unionai-oss/pandera/docs/source/hypothesis.rst

 Overview
 --------

-The :py:class:`Hypothesis` class defines built in methods, which can be called as in this example of a two-sample t-test:
+The :class:`~pandera.hypotheses.Hypothesis` class defines built in methods, which can be called as in this example of a two-sample t-test:

 .. testcode:: hypothesis_testing